-2.3.9.
-Limited English Proficiency
+2.3.9 Limited English Proficiency

-HCD follows the Safe Harbor rule, contained in HUD's final guidance3, to determine when to provide translation of vital documents.
+HCD follows the Safe Harbor rule, contained in HUD's final guidance, to determine when to provide translation of vital documents.
 The Safe Harbor rule for written translation of vital documents is based on the number and percentages of the market area-eligible population or current beneficiaries and applicants that are Limited English Proficiency (LEP).
-HCD ensures that all citizen have equal access to information about the programs, including persons with disabilities (vision and hearing impairments) and Limited English Proficiency persons.
+HCD ensures that all citizens have equal access to information about the programs, including persons with disabilities (vision and hearing impairments) and Limited English Proficiency persons.

-2.3.10.
-Section 3
+2.3.10 Section 3 of the HUD Act of 1968